DOT Rule 49 CFR Part 40 Section 40.71

 (b) As the collector, you must take the following steps, in order, after the employee brings the urine specimen to you.
 You must take these steps in the presence of the employee.

-(1) Check the box on the CCF (Step 2) indicating that this was a split specimen collection.
+After the collection, check the box on the CCF (Step 2) indicating that this was a “Urine” and “Split” specimen collection.

 (7) You must then ensure that the employee initials the tamper-evident bottle seals for the purpose of certifying that the bottles contain the specimens he or she provided.
 If the employee fails or refuses to do so, you must note this in the “Remarks” line of the CCF (Step 2) and complete the collection process.